shivani20000/Indian-number_plate-recognition/README.md

 Indian-number_plate_recognition.ipynb:- This file contains the whole code of traning and testing the CNN model for Indian Number plate detection system

+car-info_webapp:- This folder consists of two files-------> car.html :- frontend code of website car.py:- backend code of website